gaia-charge/website/README.md

 ## Deployment

 The website is automatically deployed with Netlify.
 Once you create a PR, it will build a preview website (you'll see the link as "deploy/netlify" in the Check section of your PR).
 Once the PR is merged in, it will be built and deployed automatically.

+## Code formatting

+The code is being formatted with [Prettier](https://prettier.io/) and [prettier-plugin-svelte](https://github.com/sveltejs/prettier-plugin-svelte) plugin.